 Here’s a rough guide to budgeting for your trip to the Christmas markets in Copenhagen in 2024:

 Accommodation: Budget: Hostel dorm bed (£40), simple hotel room (£50-60) – expect shared bathrooms.
-Mid-range for a hotel with a private bathroom and amenities, £100-150 per night, while upscale hotels with spa, concierge etc will be £300+.
+We used Booking.com to find mid-range for a hotel with a private bathroom and amenities, £100-150 per night, while upscale hotels with spa, concierge etc will be £300+.
 Airbnb costs start at £75+ per room and an entire apartment from £150+ per night.

 • Food and drink: Budget: Market stalls – Gløgg (spiced mulled wine) £4, Sausages £5, Pastries £3.
 Picnics in parks with groceries from supermarkets (£10-15/day).
 Mid-range: Mix of market food and occasional sit-down meals at casual restaurants (£20-30 per person per day).
 Restaurant meals with drinks will be £50+ per person per day.